Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 \subsection{Live Migration}

-SEV-SNP offers several methods for migrating SNP-protected guests, depending on whether an assistance of a migration agent or a guest is utilized.
-In our model, we do not consider guest-assisted migration.
+SEV-SNP offers several methods for migrating SNP-protected guests, depending on whether the assistance of a migration agent or a guest is utilized.
+In our model, we permit at most two migrations and do not consider guest-assisted migration.